marcotoronto/rdm-test/content/02_file_formats.md

 <p style="margin-bottom: 50px"></p>

-### Warm-up exercise
+### Warm-up - Exercise 1
 {: .no_toc}

-Let's try to open the Lotus 1-2-3 version 3 file <https://bit.ly/3I0c6nG> (this is from 1990) and try to see the variable used.
+A dancing club in Saskatoon has kept its documents since the early 2000s.
+Recently, a club member wanted to refer back to an agenda from July 5, 2003 (please see the WordPerfect file below) but was unable to open it.

+Could you <a href="exercise_files/Agenda July 5th.wpd" target="_blank"> download that document </a>  and try to recover it on your machine?

-Share your experience in Padlet
+Please share your experience in Padlet

 [//]: # (activity link: https://bit.ly/rdmactivity)